Priyanka-sharma181/Chatbot-Development-Guide/docs/source/installation.rst

       :height: 500
       :align: center

-3. On generating the OTP, you will get the page to enter the OTP
+3. On generating the OTP, you will get the page to enter the OTP.
+Enter OTP and proceed with next steps.

    .. image:: ../images/installation_images/otp1.png
       :alt: login page
       :width: 2500
       :height: 500
       :align: center

+4. Once OTP verification is completed, you'll be prompted to input additional details such as your name, state, preferred language, and more to finalize the registration process.

 Obtaining API keys and credentials.
 Installation of necessary tools and SDKs.